- Home

 If this check is skipped, the sale may be blocked during the title deed process, causing delays or cancellation.
 To avoid this risk, no payment should be made before confirming with the Land Registry that the property is eligible for foreign ownership.

-In addition, foreign buyers often overlook the İskan (Habitation Certificate) status of a property.
-This document confirms that the building has been completed in accordance with approved plans and is legally suitable for residential use.
-Buyers should confirm whether the property has condominium ownership (Kat Mülkiyeti) status at the Land Registry.
+Equally important is checking the İskan (Habitation Certificate), which verifies that the building was completed in accordance with approved plans and is legally suitable for residential use.
+For properties with multiple units, confirming condominium ownership (Kat Mülkiyeti) status at the Land Registry is also crucial.

 Underestimating Total Purchase Costs